locxter/pmdrtmr-backend/README.md

 - JDK for developing Java programs.
 Install it with `sudo apt install openjdk-17-jdk`.
 - Maven for building the whole thing.
 Install it with `sudo apt install maven`.
 - MariaDB as a database for storage.
 Install it with `sudo apt install mariadb-server`.
-- VSCodium as universal text editor and IDE.
-To install it visit their [website](https://vscodium.com/#install).
-- VSCodium extensions Debugger for Java, Language support for Java, Maven for Java, Project Manager for Java and Test Runner for Java to enhance it's capabilities.
-Install them with `codium --install-extension vscjava.vscode-java-debug --install-extension redhat.java --install-extension vscjava.vscode-maven --install-extension vscjava.vscode-java-dependency --install-extension vscjava.vscode-java-test`.

 ## How to use it